farscapian/clams-app-docker/lnplay/clightning/cln-plugins/lnplaylive/README.md

 # lnplay.live-plugin

-Core Lighting plugin for lnplay.live.
+Core Lightning plugin for lnplay.live.
 Developed for the tabconf2023 hackathon.

 When developing plugins, you can run the ./reload_dev_plugins.sh script and it'll reload the plugin you're working on.